ortamigermiyanoglu/ecommerceapp/README.md

 Our controller to create shoe products is http://127.0.0.1:8080/swagger-ui.html#/shoe-product-controller

-The needed information to be able to create a product is in the response of http://127.0.0.1:8080/swagger-ui.html#/shoe-product-controller/getCreateShoeProductModelUsingGET
+The needed information to be able to create a shoe product is in the response of http://127.0.0.1:8080/swagger-ui.html#/shoe-product-controller/getCreateShoeProductModelUsingGET